 Underemployment (the U6) averaged 8.20 the last three months ending with the January jobs report released early Febuary, and Gross Domestic Product (“The Economy”) was 2.49% higher the last quarter compared to the same quarter a year earlier.
-Estimated Household Income was 3.61% higher the last three months (Nov-Dec-Jan) compared to the same three months a year earlier.
+Household Income, per Sentier Research, was 2.23% higher the last three months (Nov-Dec-Jan) compared to the same three months a year earlier.
 THE ESI for this month ads up as follows:

 8.2 Underemployment is the base number